nhjiejan/pollinate-demo/README.md

 ## Development
-The Makfile in this repo provides all the necessary targets to build the image from source, package in a docker image and run the image locally.
+The Makefile in the `app` directory provides all the necessary targets to build the image from source, package in a docker image and run the image locally.
 Update the `REPO` variable in the Makefile to reflect your own dockerhub account

 ### Build docker image
 ```make build```